radian-software/utunes/README.md

 4.3 billion songs in a single µTunes library.

 Song objects are maps with user-defined keys and values (strings).
-All keys starting with a `.` are reserved for use by µTunes, and treated specially.
+All keys starting with an `_` are reserved for use by µTunes, and treated specially.
 These are:

 * `_id`: *song ID*.
 * `_filename`: filesystem path of corresponding media file, relative to the `media` directory.
+* `_artwork`: filesystem path of corresponding album artwork file, relative to the `artwork` directory.
 * `_imported`: set to `true` when songs are imported, and can be used to identify them for post-import processing.
 * `_album`: album name, used in filesystem paths.